LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/from-a-side-of-my-sight.md

 on this dream of being alone,

-now I can’t stop picturing
+now I can't stop picturing

 my evenings with